 With the Super Night Vision 2.0 feature powered by Sony Starvis Coms sensor, you will get quality image regardless of the time of day.

 F800 features Wi-Fi connectivity, which allows you to review your footage on your mobile device without the need of leaving your vehicle.
 Also, it has built-in GPS support.

 Additionally, the inbuilt GPS will provide you with data on red lights, speed cameras, and Geo-Fencing alerts.
 The latter is the base of the built-in Advanced Driver Assistance System (ADAS).

 The camera is mounted via an adhesive tape, which ensures solid positioning.
 A bad thing about it is that you won’t be able to easily relocate the cam as the tape can be used only once.

-F800 comes with a 64GB MicroSD card paired with a bonus 16GB MicroSD card.
-Plus, you get a cigarette light adapted, cable mounting clips, MicroSD card reader, hardwire kit, an adhesive windshield mount, and extra 3M adhesive.
+F800 comes with a 32GB MicroSD card with 128GB MicroSD card support.
+Plus, you get a cigarette light-adapted, cable mounting clips, MicroSD card reader, hardwire kit, an adhesive windshield mount, and extra 3M adhesive.

 The next model on our list is DR650S-2CH-IR by BlackVue.
 This one is a little bit more affordable and obviously lacks some features, but it is a good product nonetheless.